awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: What is Chocolatey?**

-(Chocolatey)[https://chocolatey.org/] is the largest online registry of Windows packages.
+[Chocolatey](https://chocolatey.org/) is the largest online registry of Windows packages.
 Chocolatey packages encapsulate everything required to manage a particular piece of software into one deployment artifact by wrapping installers, executables, zips, and/or scripts into a compiled package file.
 In our solution the package manager is preconfigured in the environment and automatically supported without the need for the user to install anything.
 We recommend using Chocolatey whenever possible as it is simple to use, but more complex applications configurations may require the use of Powershell.

 ## Images

 **Q: How can I create AppStream 2.0 images with my own applications on AWS VAM?**

 At a high level, you will need to configure either a Powershell or Chocolatey scripts inside of the S3 application repository.
 Once this is done properly, the application will automatically populate the list of available applications within VAM.
-For more details please see the documentation on [Application Repository] (https://awslabs.github.io/aws-virtual-application-management/user-guide/applicationRepository.html).
+For more details please see the documentation on [Application Repository](https://awslabs.github.io/aws-virtual-application-management/user-guide/applicationRepository.html).

 After that is successfully done, you will navigate to the Images section of AWS VAM to configure the image specifications of your deployment.
 You will have the option of choosing your application from the list when configuring the Image.
 After successfully starting the image builder process, all you have to do is wait for it to create a install your applications using the scripts, which takes about 40 minutes to an hour.
-For more information please see our documentation on (AppStream Images)[https://awslabs.github.io/aws-virtual-application-management/user-guide/sidebarAppStreamImages.html].
+For more information please see our documentation on [AppStream Images](https://awslabs.github.io/aws-virtual-application-management/user-guide/sidebarAppStreamImages.html).

 **Q: With which operating system do my apps need to be compatible?**